Suspence00/Poshpup/README.md

 # Poshpup
-Using Powerhsell to send API Calls to Datadog
+A Powerhsell module to send API Calls to Datadog